You’re A Balancing Act. We Can Help.

 Bystander Intervention Training

-Upon entering Wake Forest in the fall, all first-year students will participate in interactive, discussion-based training to learn how to be an active bystander in situations regarding alcohol, mental health and sexual assault.
+Upon entering Wake Forest in the Fall, all first-year students will participate in a virtual training to learn how to be an active bystander in situations regarding alcohol, mental health, and sexual assault.
 These sessions are intended to raise awareness of helping behaviors, increase motivation to help, develop skills and confidence when responding to problems or concerns, and ensure the safety and wellbeing of self and others.

-- AlcoholEdu is designed to increase students’ knowledge, decrease harmful behaviors and provide information for safe decision-making in your college years and beyond. aod.thrive.wfu.edu/resources/alcoholedu-for-college
+- AlcoholEdu is designed to increase students’ knowledge, decrease harmful behaviors and provide information for safe decision-making in your college years and beyond. aod.thrive.wfu.edu

 - As part of Wake Forest University’s efforts to prevent sexual misconduct and interpersonal violence, students are required to complete Part 1 of Sexual Assault Prevention for Undergraduates, an online course that defines behaviors that constitute sexual misconduct, ways to prevent sexual misconduct through bystander intervention, the avenues that are available to report sexual misconduct and the support resources available for students. sopr.wfu.edu